bdasgupta02/order-warehouse/README.md

 - A binary format (with .dat files) will be used to store all data
 - Using a binary format saves space as most of the data is numerical (as opposed to string-based formats)
 - Using a binary format also decreases overheads for type casting/conversions
+- All data stored inside the `.dat` files would be numerical

 ## Functionality
 ### Insertions